Herm71/jc-eleventy/src/posts/journey-to-linux.md

 Our family's first computer was an [_Apple IIe_](https://en.wikipedia.org/wiki/Apple_IIe), followed in a few years by the [_Apple IIc_](https://en.wikipedia.org/wiki/Apple_IIc) (Apple's version of a "portable" computer -- the "c" stands for "compact") and finally, in my senior year of high school, the [_Apple IIgs_](https://en.wikipedia.org/wiki/Apple_IIGS) (the "_Woz_" signature model).

-Much of my junior and high school years were spent behind an Apple II-series computer.
-[Mavis Beacon](https://en.wikipedia.org/wiki/Mavis_Beacon_Teaches_Typing) taught me to type on the _IIe_.
+Most of my primary and secondary school years were spent behind an Apple II-series computer.
+[Mavis Beacon](https://en.wikipedia.org/wiki/Mavis_Beacon_Teaches_Typing) taught me to type on the _IIe_ in junior high.
 I learned [BASIC](https://en.wikipedia.org/wiki/Applesoft_BASIC) by typing programs from a big spiral-bound book.
-I was a fan of [Infocom's](https://en.wikipedia.org/wiki/Mavis_Beacon_Teaches_Typing) text based adventure games like the [Zork Trilogy](https://en.wikipedia.org/wiki/Zork) and [Hitchhiker's Guide to the Galaxy](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy_(computer_game)) (which also helped me develop my typing chops).
+In high school, I was a fan of [Infocom's](https://en.wikipedia.org/wiki/Mavis_Beacon_Teaches_Typing) text based adventure games like the [Zork Trilogy](https://en.wikipedia.org/wiki/Zork) and [Hitchhiker's Guide to the Galaxy](https://en.wikipedia.org/wiki/The_Hitchhiker%27s_Guide_to_the_Galaxy_(computer_game)) (which also helped me develop my typing chops).
 The first "office suite" I ever used was [AppleWorks](https://en.wikipedia.org/wiki/AppleWorks), with which I wrote all of my high school papers.
 I brought the _IIe_ to college with me and used AppleWorks all through undergrad in the early 90s.

 {% sidebar "Infocommies", "sidebar"%}
 <p>I learned how to <a href="https://atariprojects.org/2019/06/28/make-floppy-disks-double-sided-5-10-mins/">notch a floppy disk to make it double-sided and writable</a>.
-I had a nerdy group of friends who called ourselves the <em>Infocommies</em>.
+In high school I had a nerdy group of friends who called ourselves the <em>Infocommies</em>.
 We'd gather at each other's houses after school and trade games, often the latest Infocom title, by copying our notched floppies.</p>
 {% endsidebar %}

 <div class="gallery">